PhysioLabXR/PhysioLabXRDocs/source/BalanceBallMotorImageryTutorial.rst

 This tutorial will show you how to use PhysioLab\ :sup:`XR` and Unity to set up a simple balance ball game that you can play by only imagining your left or right hand movements.
-In this tutorial we will use the PhysioLabXR as a real-time data acquisition platform and analysis tool, and use Unity as a stimulus presentation platform.
+In this tutorial we will use the PhysioLab\ :sup:`XR` as a real-time data acquisition platform and analysis tool, and use `Unity <https://unity.com/>`_ as a stimulus presentation platform.
+The similar setup can be extended to other studies that include continuous stream of real-time EEG data and customized experiment environment in game engines such as Unity.

 .. figure:: media/BBall_play.png
    :width: 400
    :align: center
    :alt: balance ball

 *************
 Unity Paradigm